S3-working-group/s3-practical-guide/content/src/principles/principle-continuous-improvement.md

 Be aware that if you change several things at the same time, you might not be able to determine which of them lead to the effects you see, so **aim for one or only a few concurrent changes at a time**.

-## Monitor, measure and change things based on what you learn
+## Monitor, Measure and Change Things Based on What You Learn

 **Define the [intended outcome](section:clarify-intended-outcome)** you expect a change will lead to and be clear on how you will evaluate whatever occurs.
 When making changes, be clear about the specifics of what you want to improve.
 What positive consequences do you want to amplify and what negative consequences do you want to dampen?